About a one week ago, I put my hands on device I didn’t know. At first glance, it would be a problem to find out its function even from the picture.

-After a brief exploring and googling, I found out that the FAG SmartCheck is a modern and innovative device, developed by Schaeffler company, for continuous monitoring of machinery, for example motors, fluid pumps, ventilators, gearboxes, compressors and so on.
+After a brief exploration and a Google search, I found out that the FAG SmartCheck is a modern and an innovative device, developed by Schaeffler company, for continuous monitoring of machinery, for example motors, fluid pumps, ventilators, gearboxes, compressors and so on.
 The FAG SmartCheck device is able to find out approaching machine error by monitoring its vibrations and optionally rotational speed.
 This sensor is quite intelligent as it can be switched to “learning” mode.
 In this mode, the sensor maps device characteristics based on collected samples (by default 1000 values) from the monitored device.
 Based on these characteristics, the sensor will report alarm if the device behaviour starts to differ from the values collected during the “learning” mode.

 It is also possible to connect several analog and digital inputs and outputs to the device – for example, it is possible to measure device rotational speed, or to get out information about alarm as an analog signal 4-20 mA (for example to read it by PLC).

 The producer offers SmartWeb as a web-based application with an intuitive user interface where it is possible to track “live” data collected by FAG SmartCheck device.
 Data are refreshed approximately every 5 seconds.

 Furthermore, the producer has integrated support for Mitsubishi PLC (System Q and L series).
 FAG SmartCheck device implements client part of the SLMP protocol, so it is able to read/write values from/to configured PLC addresses.
 This method of communication would require the implementation of the server part of the SLMP protocol in D2000, which would be quite demanding (and probably would not be reusable).
 An alternative would be to purchase and install several Mitsubishi PLCs by the customer – which is again expensive and time consuming.